 Need self storage in Chino?
-At storage outlet in Chino, California we are dedicated to providing you with the best in self-storage.
+At storage outlet in Chino, California we are dedicated to providing you with the best in self-storage for business or personal needs.
 We offer ground level storage units in a clean, secure environment.
 Our state-of-the-art facility features climate control units, individually alarmed storage units, and are the newest facility in the area.
 Our professional management staff will be glad to assist you -- we are here to help!
 Whether you are moving into a new home, going away to college, or even just cleaning out the garage, storage outlet is here to help you along the way.

 Serving the Chino area including Chino Hills, Pomona, Ontario and nearby communities of the inland empire.